ricoa04/odin-recipes/README.md

 # odin-recipes
 My First HTML project

+I will update this everytime i learn new things

-Skill to be used to finish the project
+Skills to be used to finish the project
 * Git
     - git commands using CLI
 * Github